 Some of Albania’s development results include:

 Education: The Bank has supported three projects in the education sector.
 These projects have helped to build or reconstruct more than 300 schools in priority areas, in which 100,000 children have benefited from new schools.
 Major, wide-ranging education reforms were initiated in 2006.
 These reforms included curriculum reform, improved teacher training, a more equitable distribution of resources across regions, improvement of learning conditions, less-crowded classrooms, an increase in teachers ‘average salaries and the renewal of the content and administration of the Matura examination (the secondary school-leaving examination) to ensure objective results.
 Reforms continue to be implemented successfully.
 The Excellence and Equity Project, jointly financed by the Government, the World Bank, the European Investment Bank (EIB) and the Council of Europe Development Bank (CEDB), has helped to improve the quality of learning conditions for students and to increase enrollment in general secondary education, especially for the poor.
 All primary schools are using the new curriculum and textbooks.
 Over 2,000 basic and secondary-level schools have been equipped with computers and Internet access, decreasing the student-per-computer ratio in the general secondary schools from 61 to 16 students per computer.
 250 chemistry labs and 250 biology labs were provided to basic education schools, and 100 chemistry labs and 100 biology labs were provided to general secondary education schools.
 Going forward, it will be important for Albania’s education reform efforts to focus on developing “21st-century skills” among its students and to do so in a way that is evidence-based and linked to labor market needs.
 Gaps exist in understanding the constraints that hinder a well-functioning labor market in Albania.
 A comprehensive multi-sectorial approach will be required to identify both supply and demand side constraints.
 The Bank will engage in an analytical program to identify the constraints to skills development and employment in Albania.

 Health: The public sector contribution to health sector is relatively low and well below the SEE average.
 As a result of low public sector spending, out of-pocket expenditures at the point of service account for about 60% of sectoral funding.
 The poor population faces an economic barrier when it comes to accessing quality healthcare services.
 The government is committed to making improvements and is currently working to develop a heath-financing policy that will address these problems.
 The Bank has supported the healthcare sector in Albania through three projects (Health Service Rehabilitation Project, 1994, Health Recovery Project, 1998, Health System Modernization Project, 2008).
 By financing the construction, reconstruction, and equipping of 115 centers in the poorest areas of the country, the Bank funds have contributed to improving the quality of basic preventive and curative health services.
 With the assistance of the Bank and other donors, the government has established new hospital services in three major cities, and has completed the general master plan for the future of development of the single tertiary hospital in the capital.
 Support has been given to advance reforms in key policy areas such as decentralization, health insurance, and transparency in sector expenditures.
 The Health System Modernization Project assisted the government in improving physical and financial access to high quality primary health care services, as well as strengthening institutions.
 All regional hospitals as well as primary health care centers have been supported with main medical equipment.
 The Health Insurance Institute has been supplied with required IT equipment for the central and regional offices.
 A comprehensive range of reforms have been supported through the project.
 The Bank is currently supporting the health sector in Albania through Health System Improvement Project, which is focused on improving the efficiency and quality of health care.
 The project seeks to strengthen the management and governance of public hospital services, improve health financing arrangements, and establish health information systems.

 Water Supply and Sanitation: Albania is endowed with water resources of 8,600 m3 per capita, of which only 6% is withdrawn annually.
 This generous allowance helps the country to provide high coverage of water supply and sewerage services.
 But the relatively high coverage is negated by the poor quality of service.
 Despite Albania’s abundant water resources, water supply in urban areas is intermittent, and less than half of the rural population has access to piped water.
 Alongside other donors, the Bank has provided a steady stream of investments to help improve water and sanitation services, while contributing to institution building measures.
 The Bank is taking the lead in helping the government carry out policy reforms, focus on cost recovery, and to foster private sector and community involvement.
 The Municipal Water and Wastewater Project (2003) supported investments in improving water supply and sanitation services in four participating cities (Durres, Fier, Lezha and Saranda), and tried to assist water utilities to introduce a new incentive-based multi-city management contract approach, with the objective of increasing their financial viability.
 In parallel, The Integrated Water & Ecosystems Management Project (2004) built wastewater treatment plants in the coastal cities of Durrës, Lezha and Saranda.
-The recently approved Water Sector Investment Project (WSIP) is supporting priority investments to improve the quality of water utility performance and services, for both local residents and prospective tourists in the Durres region, as well as key institutional reform and activities orienting utility towards operational cost recovery, improvement of sector governance and regulation, etc.
+The ongoing Water Sector Investment Project (WSIP) is supporting priority investments to improve the quality of water utility performance and services, for both local residents and prospective tourists in the Durres region, as well as key institutional reform and activities orienting utility towards operational cost recovery, improvement of sector governance and regulation, etc.

 More than 335,000 hectares of Albania’s irrigation and drainage system was rehabilitated or upgraded.
 This represents two-thirds of irrigated land.
 Thirty-three dams were rehabilitated.
 More than 100,000 families have benefited from the irrigation schemes.
 The microfinance program provided over 47,000 loans for income-generation activities in 380 villages and 8 districts.
 Support to farmers in production and trade contributed to rural income growth.
 Through a World Bank financed project four wholesale markets built in Korca, Lushnja, Vlora and Shkodra facilitated the marketing of local agriculture products.
 A total of 145 grants were awarded to farmers with an impact on more than 20,000 farmers who were exposed to new technologies.
 Now the challenge is to transform agriculture from subsistence-oriented production into a modern, commercial, and competitive sector, while fostering alternative income opportunities for rural residents exiting the sector.
-A new Water Resources and Irrigation Project (WRIP) has been approved recently aiming to strengthen the Government’s capacity to manage water resources at the both national, river basin and local levels, to improve the performance and sustainability of irrigation systems in the Drin-Buna and Semani river basins, and to pilot public-private partnerships for operating and maintaining the irrigation systems in the three areas.
+The ongoing Water Resources and Irrigation Project (WRIP) aims to strengthen the Government’s capacity to manage water resources at the both national, river basin and local levels, to improve the performance and sustainability of irrigation systems in the Drin-Buna and Semani river basins, and to implement integrated water management policies and river basin management plans.

 Environment: The government of Albania is implementing a wide range of policies in the field of environment protection and natural resources management.
 Albania is moving toward gradual approximation of its laws with the environmental legislation of the EU.
 The completed Natural Resources and Development Project helped reduce erosion by improving the management of Albania’s wetlands, forest, and pasture resources, as well as creating water catchments.
 This project enhanced productivity and incomes by improving community-based natural resource management in 251 communes in mountainous areas prone to erosion.
 Land erosion has fallen by 220,000 tons.
 The implementation of the plans created some 6000 jobs, including 1900 women and 1900 beneficiary families.
 A follow-up project is being prepared to improve and promote the value of ecosystem services, in partnership with SIDA.
 Through biomass regeneration, forest-dependent communities successfully participated in the global BioCarbon Fund program, which supports, on a pilot basis, reducing GHG emissions though improved biodiversity and natural resource management improvements and provides additional resources to local communities.